flowdock/hubot-flowdock/README.md

     # your Hubot if they know your flow api token, you can allow them by setting
     # the following env to 1.
     HUBOT_FLOWDOCK_ALLOW_ANONYMOUS_COMMANDS=1

+    # You can ignore users (for example if you have other bots) with the following
+    # environment variable by giving a comma separated list of user ids.
+    HUBOT_FLOWDOCK_IGNORED_USERS=123,456,789

 ### Name